gregurco/jobeet-tutorial/docs/days/day-10.md

 ```

 It’s very simple form with only one field and some basic validation rules.
-Just notice that `slug` is generated automatically and we don’t have to provide it.
+Just notice that `slug` is generated automatically, and we don’t have to provide it.

 The next step is to create action in controller and to build form: